Prime Minister Boris Johnson carried out a minor reshuffle of his cabinet on Tuesday.

 A chartered accountant who has run his own small businesses, he says that in over two decades of frontline politics, he's signed trade deals around the globe.

-Michelle Donelan remains an education minister - but her post has now been promoted to one that attends cabinet.
+Michelle Donelan remains an education minister, in a post that attends cabinet.

 She was previously a government whip.